e-ucm/xapi-seriousgames/README.md

 ### 7.2.6. used

-The player used a a target inside the game world.
+The player uses a a target inside the game world.

 ```
 	John Doe used "Item/HealthPotion" at "May 24, 2016 19:43:31 UTC"